spencerfolk/spencerfolk.github.io/_projects/project_aerocoeff.md

 The second point is a little nuanced and perhaps controversial.
 If you look at any popular open source flight stacks out there like PX4 or Betaflight, you won't see an explicit thrust or drag torque coefficient in the code (although to be clear you'll probably see a dimensionless thrust coefficient like in PX4).
 And yet, I can buy a new drone and get pretty good performance with the default parameters and gains because a properly-tuned PID controller will be able to handle the model discrepancies at the low level.

 Now, that being said, I still think for instances like propeller damage detection this could still be a valid approach and might be of interest to some PX4 developer one day.
+All said and done, this was an extremely valuable experience for me and helped me build a strong foundation in state estimation that would influence my later work on wind estimation.

 For all the details on the methodology and the results, feel free to check out our [report](/assets/pdf/ese650_project_report.pdf).